hexawyz/Exo/ReadMe.md

 A driver for a device will derive from the `Driver` class, and implement `IDeviceDriver<>` for various kinds of features, such as `ILightingDeviceFeature`.

-The drivers will be instantiated from one or more factories declared as static methods attaching themselves to one or more discovery subsystems using the `DiscoverySubsystem<>` attribute.
+The drivers are instantiated from one or more factories declared as static methods attaching themselves to one or more discovery subsystems using the `DiscoverySubsystem<>` attribute.

 The set of parameters available to the factory method depends on the device discovery subsystem.
 Their driver creation context will expose all of the available properties, and the factories will automatically be matched and validated by the discovery orchestrator.